ishaanrc/CSE-312-Web_Apps/README.md

 ## How to use
 Use https://flask.palletsprojects.com/en/1.1.x/quickstart/ to run app if you are not familiar with flask.
 * navigate to CSE-312-Web_Apps/flaskr
-* set the environment variable `FLASK_APP` to `proj312`
-* If its the first time your running the project run `flask init-db` to create the database file
-* As usual use `flask run` to run the project
+* IMPORTANT - run `flask init-db` and clear out static folder before pulling new changes as that functionality will break after pulling
+* run wsgi.py with python3, navigate to port 5000 as usual

 ## Design Philosophy
 Our website is designed for the modern consciensous user.
 Its designed to be:
 * fast
 * flexible
-* and most importantly functional
+* most importantly functional
-It it also designed to be as unaddictive as possible and contains no ads.
+* Also designed to be as unaddictive as possible and contains no ads

 We hope that users can share their stories and connect with friends without being consumed by internet addiction.

 ## Features
 On this website they will be able to: